crcn/tandem-old/packages/tandem-app/README.md

 IMMEDIATE:

-- [ ] inherit global styles
-- [ ] component styles are scoped
+- [ ] fix css inspector issues
-- [ ] dom renderer shouldn't use shadow
+- [ ] ensure that diff/patch works with new dom render updates (particularly inserting elements with shadow children)

-- [ ] imported statements need to be patched somehow
-  - [ ] possibly include them in doc -- inject only selectors that apply
+- [ ] ensure that ionicons .css works

 - [ ] css files should be treated like modules
 - [ ] wire up eye toggler
 - [ ] parse imported styles